 The Basic Rules for Fighting Fair and Solving Relationship Problems

-It’s important that when relationship battles start to occur, couples must take the time to look each other in the eye and tune out all distractions.
+It’s important that when relationship battles start to occur, couples must take the time to look at each other in the eye and tune out all distractions.
 Kehler tells readers that, “Two people can be in the same room, however, and still be absent.
 If one person has his nose stuck in the newspaper or glued to the TV, he might as well not be there.”

-Likewise, when couples are fighting it’s important that both partners avoid name calling and attacking the insecurities of their partner.
+Likewise, when couples are fighting it’s important that both partners avoid name-calling and attacking the insecurities of their partner.
 As Kehler explains, “Name-calling is like swearing; it shows you don’t have anything intelligent to say.”

-Additionally, according to the Way 2 Hope Organization the definition of verbal abuse is “any use of language that causes someone harm.”
+Additionally, according to the Way 2 Hope Organization, the definition of verbal abuse is “any use of language that causes someone harm.”

 This definition makes one wonder how often couples and marriage partners verbally abuse each other and don’t realize they are doing it.
 Learning to take the feelings of a relationship partner into consideration is important all the time.
-Name calling, even if it is out of anger, or bringing up and using a partner’s insecurities against them shows a lack of consideration and, more importantly, the lack of love.
+Name-calling, even if it is out of anger, or bringing up and using a partner’s insecurities against them shows a lack of consideration and, more importantly, the lack of love.

 Additional Rules for Fighting Fair and Solving Relationship Problems

-It’s also important that each relationship partner keep their battles, disagreements, and debates focused in the present.
+It’s also important that each relationship partner keep their battles, disagreements, and debates focused on the present.
 When a partner brings up issues from the past, especially issues which have nothing to do with the current fight or argument, it subconsciously communicates to the other partner that the past hasn’t been forgotten or forgiven.

 When a couple understands that forgiveness is essential to maintaining a happy and healthy relationship, they can then understand why it’s so important to not dwell on the past or use the past against their partner.